kumargauravsingh14/tic-tac-toe/README.md

 ## There are two implementations:
 - Naive Implementation(Using a set of fixed rules.)
-- Using Minimax Algorithm along with alpha beta pruning to increase efficiency.
+- Using the Minimax Algorithm along with alpha-beta pruning to increase efficiency.

 Numpad is used to select desired block which are numbered from 1 to 9 and in same relative order as on the numpad.
 ![image](https://github.com/kumargauravsingh14/tic-tac-toe/blob/master/Numpad.jpg)